compasjs/compas/docs/features/postgres-and-s3.md

 ```

 Let's break it down a bit. `APP_NAME` is used in various places, but most
-importantly it is the default name for your database, file bucket and logs.
-Then
+importantly, it is the default name for your database, file bucket and logs.
-we have some PostgreSQL connection configuration, kept as simple as possible.
+Then we have some PostgreSQL connection configuration, kept as simple as
+possible.
 For the S3 connection to Minio we don't need to configure anything.
-Compas
-provides a function to use the default connection settings in development.
-For
+Compas provides a function to use the default connection settings in
-production you should use one of the recommended ways as per the
+development.
+For production you should use one of the recommended ways as per
+the
 [AWS SDK docs](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html).

 And lastly we need to install `@compas/store`: